Journal

 Snorkelling around these boulders is like visiting an underwater garden.
 Each face hosts a different community — sea fans on the shaded north side, algae meadows on top where sunlight hits, and small groupers lurking in the gaps between rocks.
 The water is calm because the bay faces away from the prevailing northwest wind.

-We do not always include Misješta — it depends on conditions and the group’s interests.
+Misješta is private-charter territory — whether we include it depends on conditions and the group’s interests.
 But when we do, it consistently gets the strongest reactions.
 Guests who have snorkelled across the Mediterranean tell us they have never seen anything quite like these boulders.

 7. The Cliff Jumping Ledge at Koločep’s Western Point